 This is a brilliant muffin recipe to have up your sleeve.
 Packed with plant-based protein, these tasty muffins are a great snack to have on a walk or in a lunch box.
-You can double the trail mix recipe and bake it like you would granola, eat it raw over yoghurt, or simply keep a jar of it on hand as a delicious, healthy snack.
+They're topped with a trail mix, which you can make double of and bake it like you would granola, eat it raw over yoghurt, or simply keep a jar of it on hand as a delicious, healthy snack.
 If you want a gluten-free recipe, we recommend you use a gluten-free oat flour.

 Makes: 12 muffins

 For the muffins:

 - 100g sugar of your choice (we went for coconut sugar)

 - ½ teaspoon of salt

 - 2 tablespoons of Pip & Nut Blueberry Muffin Almond Butter (if you don’t have this, any of our nut butters would work)